SUPPORTING THE MOUNTAIN PEOPLE OF NEPAL Donate

 Don’t just take our word for it

 When the world was at its most isolated, these mountaineers didn’t forget Nepal’s mountain communities.
-Sir Ranulph Fiennes, Kenton Cool, Ben Fogle, the late Jan Morris and Sir Chris Bonington are people who understand what it means to persevere in extreme conditions, and they’re telling you that the work Hillary started is still vital.
+Sir Ranulph Fiennes, Kenton Cool, Ben Fogle, the late Jan Morris and Sir Chris Bonington are people who understand what it means to persevere in extreme conditions, and they’re telling you that the work Hillary started is still vital (even though Covid is behind us now).

 When the world paused, Nepal’s mountain communities didn’t stop needing help.
 Neither did these mountaineers stop believing in our work.